Bharat123rox/sentiment-analysis-nltk/README.md

 After this, the code can be used and edited freely for any purpose.

-This code is covered by GNU GPL v2.0 License.
+This code is covered by MIT License.

 Contributions and patches are definitely welcome.